 The food here was incredible!
 I can’t remember what the exact name of the dish I had – it was a creamy, coconut chicken dish with fresh vegetables and it was just so delicious!

-Seriously, when you visit the Palace – make the time to stop here for food!
-It’s soooo sooooooooo good!
+Seriously, when you visit the Palace – make the time to stop here for some food.
+It’s so good!

-Fed, watered and caffeinated – we hit the road, this time heading straight for the hotel and unbelievably eager and excited to explore Bavaria and discovering its many beautiful castles, palaces, mountains and lakes over the next few days!
+Fed, watered and caffeinated, we hit the road, this time heading straight for the hotel and unbelievably eager and excited to explore Bavaria.
+Of-course, and discovering its many beautiful castles, palaces, mountains and lakes over the next few days.